QuarkNerd/blog/sdavies/_posts/2015-03-09-json-in-swift.md

   - featured
 image: sdavies/assets/featured/json.jpg
 title-short: JSON in Swift
-summary-short: "What's the _best_ way to parse JSON in Swift?"
+summary-short: "What's the _best_ way to parse JSON in Swift?
+Sam explores a number of options."
 categories:
   - Swift
   - iOS